 Common Technical Documentation Formats

-We will provide various formats for technical documentation based on the different uses.
+We will provide technical documentation in various formats based on use.

 i) User Guides

 It is a crucial document that helps users understand how to use a product, software, or system.
-It focuses on providing information to users that they can access through the graphical user interface.
+It focuses on providing information to users through the graphical user interface.

 Software technical documentation example: Google’s Help Center